Stark State College

 - Stark State College provides high-value, student-centered associate degrees and professional development.
 The College is dedicated to individual learning, transferable higher education and career success.
 We advance quality of life through accessibility and business and community partnerships.

-- The teacher population of 327 teachers has declined by 17% over five years.
+- The teacher population of 327 teachers has stayed relatively flat over five years.

 |Stark State College||(OH) Community College Avg.|